It’s hard being the man.

-Because I was readily equipped with the male appendage, I thought I was man by nature.
+Because I was readily equipped with the male appendage, I thought I was a man by nature.
 I thought that because I was well over the age of 21, it was most evident I was a man.
 I even thought that because I liked women, more than anything in the world, I was surely a man.

-I had to think again, because I thought wrong.
+I had to think again because I thought wrong.

-Being a man is way more than physical attributes or a God given ability.
+Being a man is way more than physical attributes or a God-given ability.
 Being a man is being able to show and prove one’s self by taking action and Opening Up.

 Being a man is fitting in with and openly expressing who you truly are.